 Resolving AMR by reducing the reliance on antibiotic treatment

 It needs to become a priority to resolve AMR by reducing reliance on antibiotic medicines.
 This can be achieved by keeping people, animals and the environment healthy.
-Health-creating strategies aimed at making people more resilient to infections should be prioritised in all EU health policies.
+Health-creating strategies aimed at making people, animals and crops more resilient to infections should be prioritised in all EU health policies.

 An efficient immune system